On this page: Eligibility | Reach out | Apply | Visit | Post-visit | Frequently-asked questions (FAQs)

 In addition to checking with your current faculty advisor and your emerging network, we suggest:

-Step 1.
-Check out faculty in your field(s) of interest at RUA partner universities.
-Identify a first, second, and third choice for your faculty host. it is helpful to also figure out what term you would like to visit.
+What to do: Check out faculty in your field(s) of interest at RUA partner universities.
+Identify a first, second, and third choice for your faculty host.

 Note: Thinking about a visit to Georgia Tech?
-Please contact Jazzmine before applying, as their program is very limited in scope.
+Please contact Jazzmine Waugh at ruacoordinator@uw.edu before applying, as their program is very limited in scope.

 Apply